 The male British Shorthair tends to weigh a little more than the female.
-Males generally weigh about 9 to 17 pounds and females 7 to 12 pounds.
+Males generally weigh about 9 to 17 pounds, and females 7 to 12 pounds.

 Spaying or neutering your cat is another major difference between males and females.
 If you leave your male unneutered, he’ll be prone to wandering off and spraying.
-Leaving a female unspayed will result in her going into heat, which can include her attempting to run away and just being generally uncomfortable.
+Leaving a female unspayed will result in her going into heat, which can include attempting to run away and being generally uncomfortable.
 Spaying and neutering your British Shorthair will ensure a happier cat and will help prevent unwanted behavioral issues.